sinaro/prs-training-uio/README.md

 The outcome of interest in this training is Anorexia Nervosa (AN) and we use genetics data from 1000 Genomes phase 3 release.
 The outcome (phenotype) data (AN) is simulated.

-## Source materials for practicals
+## Source materials for practical
 Source materials for this tutorial can be found in the [Github repository](https://github.com/sinaro/prs-training-uio)

 ## Downloading packages
 The following two packages are essential for this training: [PRSice2 package (v2.3.5)](http://www.prsice.info/), and [PLINK v.1.90b6.2](https://www.cog-genomics.org/plink/).
 Optionally, PRSice2 is also able to produce graphs using R. If interested, R version 4.0.0 is recommended.
 R, or another statistical package might be needed to prepare datasets for training. <br/>
 This training was tested on Ubuntu 20.04.4 LTS, Red Hat Enterprise Linux Server release 7.9 (Maipo), and Mac OS (Catalina, version 10.15.7).
 The tutorial assumes that you have root/admin privileges on your device.
-On an HPC system, this is also possible but it might differ in some steps.
+On an HPC system, this also works but it might differ in some steps.

 Downloading packages:
 ```bash